exilon/QuickLogger/README.md

 ## QuickLogger
 ----------

-Delphi/fpc (Windows/Linux) library for logging on files, console, memory, email, rest, eventlog, redis, ide debug messages or throw events.
+Delphi/Freepascal (Windows/Linux) library for logging on files, console, memory, email, rest, eventlog, redis, IDE debug messages or throw events.

+*NEW: Custom output Msg
+*NEW: ELK support
 *NEW: Linux compatibility
 *NEW: Delphinus support
 *NEW: Json output with optional fields for Redis and Rest providers.